“We are the lucky ones”

 “As an athlete, physical challenges are something that I’m good at.”

-Lance Armstrong has an amazing talent for framing situations in empowering ways.
-He describes chemo as a physical challenge, and explains that, when he was told about his grueling treatment plan, he felt confident because it was essentially a physical challenge, and as an athlete, physical challenges are something that he is very good at.
+Lance Armstrong once described chemo as a physical challenge, and explained that when he was told about his grueling treatment plan, he felt confident because it was essentially a physical challenge, and as an athlete, physical challenges are something that he is very good at.

 It’s easy to think of chemo as being something disempowering, debilitating and overwhelming.
 But by reframing the situation, Lance Armstrong turns it into something empowering and challenging, like the Tour de France.
 Not something for weak, sick people, but something for world class athletes, like himself.